charlesvill/ObsidianVault/Computer Science/Full Stack Dev/REACT.md

 		- use setState: `const newPerson = {...person, age: person.age + 1};` then `setPerson(newPerson)`
 		- as opposed to `person.age = person.age + 1; setPerson(person) `
 - Principles of structuring state:
-	1. group related state
+	1. **group related state**
-	2. avoid contradictions in state
+	2. **avoid contradictions in state** - two states that communicate different states of the same thing i.e message sent, can lead to a state is sending to true and a isSent to true, aka impossible states. better to have one state that holds the "sending" , "sent" , "typing"
-	3. avoid redudant state - if you calculate data from props and store in state, thats redundant and unnecessary
+	3. **avoid redudant state** - if you calculate data from props and store in state, thats redundant and unnecessary i.e fname, lname, and fullname state
+		- same goes for mirroring a prop. state var initialized to prop. if prop changes the state will not get updated
 	4. if you same data replicated in multiple state variables, hard to sync
-	5. avoid deeply nested state - not efficient and hard to update
+	5. **avoid deeply nested state** - not efficient and hard to update
 ##### States and the rendering cycle
 1. Initial state values are put on a "shelf"  by react
 2. user button (set)  triggers react to update a state on the shelf